liyunqianggyn/liyunqianggyn.github.io/index.md

 <b></b> <a href="https://github.com/liyunqianggyn">github</a> <br/>

 ## News
-* 12/2021, working for a project with deep pose estimation to detect keypoints
+* 12/2021, working for a project with deep pose estimation to detect animal keypoints
 * 12/2021, one paper was accepted by Association for the Advancement of Artificial Intelligence (__AAAI__).
 * 12/2020, one paper was accepted by Association for the Advancement of Artificial Intelligence (__AAAI__).
 * 07/2020, two papers were accepted by International Conference on Pattern Recognition (__ICPR__).